CdTe and HgTe doped with V, Cr, and Mn -- prospects for the quantum anomalous Hall effect: Local distortions produced by the Jahn-Teller effect

 \section{Local distortions produced by the Jahn-Teller effect}

-Lattice distortions produced by the Jahn-Teller (JT) effect in zinc-blende II-IV semiconductors are not straightforward.
-The impurities in ZnSe$_x$S$_{1-x}$ were shown to produce octahedral rotations and changes of bond-angles \cite{PhysRevB.105.184201}.
-Both Cr- and V-doping induce moderate tetrahedral distortions in CdTe and smaller tetrahedral distortions in HgTe.
+While the long-range cooperative Jahn-Teller (JT) effect in homogeneous bulk systems can be described with a finite number of phonon modes as in molecules, the description of the JT effect in solids with JT-active defects involves an infinite number of phonon modes.
+A particularly tricky case is represented by the case of JT-active impurities in tetrahedra environments like CdTe and HgTe which are analyzed in this paper.
+Recently, Cruz et al.\cite{APSMarch} presented a recipe to tackle this problem in the case of topologically trivial CdSe which is similar to CdTe, while we are not aware of attempting to solve the same problem in topologically non-trivial systems like HgTe.
+Therefore, the lattice distortions produced by the JT effect in zinc-blende II-IV semiconductors are not straightforward and the effect can be relevant.
+For instance, the impurities in zinc-blende ZnSe$_x$S$_{1-x}$ were shown to produce octahedral rotations and changes of bond-angles \cite{PhysRevB.105.184201}.
+The JT lifted the degeneracy of the t$_{2g}$ and e$_g$ manifold for both spins in both Cr and V doped systems, this was established through the check of the electronic levels at the $\Gamma$ point.
+The lifting of the degeneracy of the manifold is necessary to observe an insulating phase.
 The main effect is a change in the Te-M-Te bond angle.
 In regular tetrahedra, we have four angles equal to 109.5 degrees.
 Among these four angles, two remain almost unchanged in the case of doping, one of these angles becomes smaller and another becomes larger.
 In Fig.~\ref{JT} we show the crystal structure and the angles that change with the JT distortion.
+The bond angle variance (BAV) is much larger for the V-doping than for the Cr-doping.
+While the e$_g$ manifold for the majority spin is full, the V-doping consists of 1 electron in the t$_{2g}$ manifold, while the Cr-doping consists of 2 electrons in the t$_{2g}$ manifold.
+We assume that the BAV is larger for the case of a single electron in the manifold as happens for the d$^4$ in an octahedral crystal field.

 When we dope the systems with Cr, the angle $\alpha$ becomes larger and $\beta$ becomes smaller, the opposite happens when we dope with V. This situation is different from what happens in other systems \cite{Forte18,Ni20}, where the two angles $\alpha$ and $\beta$ become larger or smaller together.
-This allows a breaking of the degeneracy of the energy levels compatible with the cubic symmetry of the system.
+The JT allows the breaking of the degeneracy of the energy levels compatible with the cubic symmetry of the system.
 Two larger angles or two smaller angles will be more efficient in producing the JT splitting, and they will create a local tetragonal atom arrangement.
 In Table~\ref{JahnTeller}, we describe the local distortions in different systems and the gain in the total energy resulting from the JT distortion.
 These JT distortions help in stabilizing the localized character of states derived from TM $d$ levels.